-Search & Rescue Dogs In Nepal Are Helping Find Survivors Trapped Under Debris — PHOTOS
+Dogs in Nepal Are Helping Find Trapped Survivors

 The search and rescue efforts in Nepal following the devastating earthquake last weekend has been all hands — and paws — on deck.
 As workers pour into the destroyed area from all over the world to assist in rescuing people trapped under the rubble and bringing food and other supplies to the victims, dogs are helping save lives in Nepal by smelling for a human scent under the debris.
 On Thursday, a teenage boy was pulled out of the wreckage from a collapsed seven-story building in Kathmandu after a U.S. search dog alerted rescue workers to the boy.

 Pemba Tamang, 18, was carried out on a stretcher after Nepalese and American rescue teams worked for hours to free him from the concrete slabs he was trapped under.
 The dog who initially found Tamang, is from a California nonprofit called Search Dog Foundation, which trains rescued dogs to find people buried alive after disasters, and sent a team of six dogs and their handlers to Nepal.
 After Tamang's rescue, the Search Dog Foundation said on Facebook: "Tears of joy here at SDF as we receive word that a U.S. search dog has alerted and rescuers have pulled a teenage boy from the rubble of the #NepalEarthquake.
 He is now being treated at the hospital.
 Incredible."